 Be Getting Council Tax Support

-Satisfy the DHP Officer that you require extra help with with housing costs by providing your income and expenses.
+Satisfy the DHP Officer that you require extra help with housing costs by providing details of your income and expenses.

 How to Apply

 In order to claim help with your housing costs and/or Council Tax please complete an online application.
-If you have a MyErewash account you should submit this request directly from within the account instead.
+You must, first of all, create a MyErewash account.

 Please be advised DHP is not a benefit and is therefore not subject to appeal.
 These payments are not be relied upon as they are temporary in order to assist you to seek cheaper or smaller accommodation or until financial circumstance are resolved.
 DHP is normally awarded for a maximum of 13 weeks and in most circumstances be reclaimed once the initial award period has elapsed unless a fixed period of award has been granted.